csusi/lfs/README.md

  ~~--> git checkout -b rb7.8 origin/rb7.8~~
 0. Review and update the file 'lfs-include.sh'.
 Some changes may be required for local needs.
 Especially...

-    $LFS_ROOT_PASSWORD - Set as 'lfs', will root password on the LFS build
+    $LFS_ROOT_PASSWORD - Set as 'lfs', sets the root password on the LFS build
     $LFS_TIME_ZONE - sets the time zone for new LFS OS
     $PAGE - Sets default page size for printing based on country standard
     Local Networking Settings for Ch.
 7.5